 - Archer has several characters that fit:

 - Konrad Schlotz, a German Chubby Chaser hot for Pam.
-Though Malorie is able to seduce him.
+Though Malorie is able to seduce him into a threesome.

 - His 16-year-old daughter, Anka, appears to be a nymphomaniac.
 It's a front; she is très inexperienced.